marco97pa/punti-burraco/README.md

   - History of your matches
 - **App**
   - Full Material Design
-  - Share your results on Facebook, Whatsapp and others
+  - Share your results on Facebook, Whatsapp, Instagram Stories and others
   - Use the Night Theme
   - Keep the screen on
-  - Read the guide
   - Other personalization options
 - _**Much more...**_
   - _Points Buraco is actively developed.
 More features will come!_